mistydemeo/tigerbrew/share/doc/homebrew/How-to-build-software-outside-Homebrew-with-Homebrew-keg-only-dependencies.md

-# How to build software outside Homebrew with Homebrew keg-only dependencies.
+# How to build software outside Tigerbrew with Tigerbrew keg-only dependencies.

 ### What does keg-only mean?